Vakrasana (Easy Spinal Twist Pose) Steps, Benefits and Precautions

 How to do Vakrasana step by step?

-• The procedure of doing this yoga pose has been mentioned in a very simple way.
+• The procedure of doing this yoga pose has been mentioned straightforwardly.

 • Sit on the ground with legs stretched out.

-• Bend left leg from the knee and place the foot beside the right knee.
+• Bend the left leg from the knee and place the foot beside the right knee.

 • Keep the spine straight and twist the waist towards the left as you exhale.

-• Bring the right arm towards the left side foot in such a way that the outer side of the right arm touches the outer side of the left leg, and place the right hand beside the left foot.
+• Bring the right arm towards the left side foot so that the outer side of the right arm touches the outer side of the left leg, and place the right hand beside the left foot.

-• Take left arm back and keep the palm on the ground in such a way that the trunk is kept erect with a proper twist.
+• Take the left arm back and keep the palm on the ground so that the trunk is held erect with a proper twist.

 • Repeat from the opposite side.

 • This is one round.
-Do 2 to 3 rounds.
+Do 2 to 3 games.

 How to breathe during Vakrasana

 One should exhale to the fullest while twisting the body.
-Do breathing slowly and peacefully while maintaining the pose in the final stage.
+Do breathe slowly and peacefully while maintaining the pose in the final stage.
 Inhale while returning to the original position.

 Preparatory pose